 Some don't understand why we decided on a self-unity union versus a church wedding or a pastor.
 Others don't like the idea that we are borrowing too much “things” for our wedding.

-When I'm with them they keep me focus and I don't feel anxiety from explaining my reasons for doing this and that.
+When I'm with them, they keep me focused, and I don't feel anxiety from explaining my reasons for doing this and that.
 A budget buddy understands and is there for you.
-If you don't have one I think you need to find one.
+If you don't have one, I think you need to find one.
 I was lucky that they are my good friends.

 What's important to you and your fiance.

 When I feel that I'm losing control of my wedding planning, I got back to what is important to us.
-What will make us happy on this day.
+What will make us happy on this day?
 The rest is history.

 Remember to write down everything.
 Get yourself a budget buddy.
 Most importantly remember what is important to you and your fiance.
 Three helpful tips will help you stick to your budget.